Confidence Intervals for Descriptive Statistics

 Because the CLT suggests that our sample estimates will approximate a normal distribution, we can use it to directly calculate the standard error and confidence intervals without needing to simulate multiple samples, as we did with bootstrapping.
 This makes the frequentist approach efficient, especially when assumptions about the data are met.

-Whether we’re estimating the proportion of students experiencing a major depressive episode (MDE) in the past year, or the average severity of depression among those students, the CLT provides two crucial insights:
+Whether we’re estimating the proportion of students experiencing a MDE in the past year, or the average severity of depression among those students, the CLT provides two crucial insights:

 1. Convergence of Sample Estimates: As our sample size gets larger, our sample averages (or proportions) get closer to the true average (or proportion) in the whole population.